Designer and Scenic Artist

 - Providing production design advice for all directors;

-- Working with the Director of Drama and Production Manager on the practicalities of construction before finalising a design;
+- Working with the Director of Drama and Head of Production on the practicalities of construction before finalising a design;

-- Identifying any extra support required to build a set and working with the Production Manager and Director of Drama to source that support;
+- Identifying any extra support required to construct sets, and working with the Head of Production and Director of Drama to source that support;

-- Operating within the constructional, budgetary and health and safety constraints of the theatre as set by Director of Drama and/or Production Manager;
+- Operating within the constructional, budgetary and health and safety constraints of the theatre as set by Director of Drama and/or Head of Production;

-- Providing detailed specifications, scaled ground plans, models and working drawings as required;
+- Providing detailed specifications, scaled ground plans, white-card and fully-finished models and working drawings as required;

-- Sourcing materials, props and furniture for all productions designed;
+- Sourcing scenic materials, props and furniture for all productions designed;

 - Meeting production deadlines;